Buddhist Therapy, Life Coaching, Dharma Training

 ASKING for DONATIONS for your time and skills with the dhamma? is that Ok?

-At the highest of levels, there are countless Buddhist resources available that provide their offerings in-exchange for compensation: from the many Buddhist book and magazine publishers, both online and traditional (e.g., wisdom, shambhala, snow lion), to the countless (and famed) Buddhist authors, speakers, counselors, coaches, and trainers out there, and everything in-between.
-Further, I am not charging for the sutta-dhamma (which is of course free and available to anyone), but rather for my time — and for the effort required to effectively coach others using my specialised expertise and interdisciplinary experience coupled with practices I've developed that use Buddhism to directly overcome our human problems.
+At the highest of levels, there are countless Buddhist resources available that provide their offerings in exchange for compensation: from the many Buddhist book and magazine publishers, both online and traditional (e.g., wisdom, shambhala, snow lion), to the countless (and famed) Buddhist authors, speakers, counselors, coaches, and trainers out there, and everything in-between.
+Further, I am not charging for the sutta-dhamma (which is, of course, free and available to anyone), but rather for my time — and for the effort required to effectively coach others using my specialised expertise and interdisciplinary experience, coupled with practices I've developed that use Buddhism to directly overcome our human problems.
+I also invest the majority of my time working with my pro bono student community, requesting dāna only from those who can affordably help me sustain my practice.

-Nevertheless, the question of receiving donations for these services reflects a common misunderstanding of the Buddha teachings, and one that seems to be unduly and inappropriately applied to those who have not taken up monastic vows.
-Understanding the root texts can help us to better understand the teachings on this concept and my beliefs, views, and practices in this matter are well in accordance with guidance I have received from my teachers, in addition to being in accordance with Buddha's instruction found within the early Buddhist texts.
+Nevertheless, the question of receiving donations for these services reflects a common misunderstanding of the Buddha's teachings, and one that seems to be unduly and inappropriately applied to those who have not taken up monastic vows.
+Understanding the root texts can help us to better understand the teachings on this concept, and my beliefs, views, and practices in this matter are well in accordance with the guidance I have received from my teachers, in addition to being in accordance with Buddha's instruction found within the early Buddhist texts.

-I plan to write a teaching on this, but in the mean time, I'd respectfully refer you to the disclaimer on the top of my 'student tiers and suggested donation' page coupled with Itivuttaka § 107. {Iti 4.8; Iti 111} which covers the skilful exchange of teachings for the four requisites.
-This is what allows even those who are within monastic communities and under the restrictions of the vinaya rules (i.e., monks and nuns) to make requests for food, clothing, medicine, and these days, for labour, skills, materials, and money in skilful exchange for their spiritual services, offerings, and support — that being the case, please bear in mind that I am not a monastic, nor am I under the protection or support of a monastic community.
+I plan to write a teaching on this, but in the meantime, I'd respectfully refer you to the disclaimer at the top of my 'student tiers and suggested donation' page, coupled with Itivuttaka § 107. {Iti 4.8; Iti 111} which covers the skilful exchange of teachings for the four requisites.
+This is what allows even those who are within monastic communities and under the restrictions of the vinaya rules (i.e., monks and nuns) to make requests for food, clothing, medicine, and these days, for labour, skills, materials, and money in skilful exchange for their spiritual services, offerings, and support — which is all well and good, however please bear in mind that I am not a monastic, and thefore am I not under the protection or support of a monastic community for my financial and physical well being.
+Without dāna to cover my basic needs, it would not be possible for me to survive as a person who has to cover food, housing, and healthcare expenses, and so, if not for the generosity of dāna that makes it possible for me to spend as much time doing what I do, I would not be available to be a teacher to anyone at all.

 It is with this perspective that I have the humble opportunity to share my skilled instruction with others: by relying on the kind generosity of others so that I may be able to cover my four requisites as I dedicate my time to the Path and to help others along theirs.